December-peony/WuzzufJobsWebAnalysis/README.md

 ### Future Updates:
 * Finishing WuzzafKMeans Model that clusters the job titles and the company names into the suitable K vaule.

-* We have tried to creat a KMeans Class and to find the K value of the elbow bend point, but we didn't have enough time to finish this part.
+* We have tried to create a KMeans Class and to find the K value of the elbow bend point, but we didn't have enough time to finish this part.

 * We have also tried to Create Scatter Plot Class using jfree.